There are five main components of a car deal that car salespeople hone in on when you visit their dealership.

-The first thing that car salespeople are taught to do is to create a sense of urgency in the minds of their customers.
-Car dealerships don’t want you to shop around on their lots.
+The first thing that a car salesperson is taught to do is create a sense of urgency in the minds of their customers.
+Car dealerships don’t want you toshop around on their lots.
 They want you to buy – and buy today, if possible.
-So from the moment you set foot on a car lot to the moment you leave, the intent of the salespeople is to be moving you towards the direction of purchasing.
+So from the moment you set foot on a car lot to the moment you leave, the salesperson’s intention is to be moving you towards the direction of purchasing.
 By rushing you into a rash decision, they can get you to pay more money than you should.

 The second way that car dealerships make money is by hiding the price of the vehicle you’re interested in behind the guise of monthly payments.
 A difference of just twenty dollars per month at sixty months is twelve-hundred dollars.
 By shifting the attention of potential buyers away from the overall price of the vehicle and onto an affordable monthly payment, dealerships get customers to pay more than they should.